By Ashley Daley

 This is located all the way in the back of the properties, past the main gardens and is part of the Petit Trianon.
 While it can be a pleasant walk from the main palace, it can take about 20 minutes to get there.
 There’s also separate parking closer to the Petit Trianon if you’re only interested in visiting this area.

-This is my all time favorite place in Versailles.
+This is my all time favourite place in Versailles.
 There’s a chateau that you can tour that was Marie Antoinette’s personal domain, but the real treasure is the garden out back, along with her hamlet where she used to dress up as a peasant.
 It’s the perfect place for a picnic and for allowing children to run around.
 In the summer there are wild daisies and beautiful red poppies everywhere.

 The hamlet itself almost appears to be a scene out of Disneyland with its thatched-roof buildings, watermill, and lake (complete with swans).
 The best part is the small, working farm with goats, sheep, rabbits, pigs, and more that families can come see.
 We’ve spent several afternoons admiring all the animals.